 - Serve with the sauce & Enjoy

-- It’s important to not add water as this may detract from the overall dish.
-The beef along with the butter will produce enough liquid for this to not dry out and provide plenty of sauce to go with the finished beef.
+- It’s important not to add water as this may detract from the overall dish.
+The beef along with the butter will produce enough liquid for this to not dry out and provide plenty of sauce to go with the finished meat.

-- If you don’t have any packet ranch dressing then you can make it from scratch at home.
-Alternatively, you can find this for sale at pretty much any good supermarket or at an online store like Amazon.
+- If you don’t have any packet ranch dressing, then you can make it from scratch at home.
+Alternatively, you can find this for sale at pretty much any reasonable supermarket or at an online store like Amazon.

 - Pepperoncini peppers can be difficult to get your hands on depending on where you live.
-You can usually easily find these online at stores such as Amazon but if you’re in a country where Amazon doesn’t ship to then you might need to use an alternative.
-These can usually be replaced with something like banana peppers.
+You can usually easily find these online at stores such as Amazon, but if you’re in a country where Amazon doesn’t ship, then you might need to use an alternative.
+These you can usually replace with something like banana peppers.
 Jalapenos are a lot hotter so I would avoid using these.

-- The au jus mix can be replaced with onion soup mix or something similar.
-However, unlike the pepperoncini peppers this should be available at pretty much any good supermarket.
+- You can swap the au jus mix with onion soup mix or something similar.
+However, unlike the pepperoncini peppers, this should be available at pretty much any reasonable supermarket.

 - You shouldn’t need to add any extra seasoning to this dish as the packet mixes should provide more than enough.

 A few packet mixes and a chunk of beef is not going to be the best when it comes to nutritional information.
 If you need to know this information, then you can find it right below.